jajaperson/PKM/Vault/Zen/K-algebra.md

 2. $z(x+y) = zx + zy$ ^A2
 3. $(ax)(by)=(ab)(xy)$ ^A3

-This may be generalized to an [[Algebra over a commutative ring]].
+This may be generalized to an [[R-algebra]].

 ## Examples

-- [[Unital associative algebra over a field]]^[In these notes I will try and reserve infix notation for associative algebras, as there is a tendency to assume such things to be associative.]
+- [[K-monoid]]^[In these notes I will try and reserve infix notation for associative algebras, as there is a tendency to assume such things to be associative.]
     - Commutative
         - [[Complex number]]
         - [[Quaternion]] (non-commutative)